Has your higher ed website gone responsive yet?

 He is the founder of eduStyle and the eduStyle Higher-ed Web Awards.
 He is the co-author of the eduStyle Guide to Higher-ed Homepage Usability.
 He is also the co-founder of Demand Creativity, a web design agency.
 He is an author, teacher, blogger, coder and designer.

-Should I sign up for the Higher Ed Responsive Websites Summit?
+Should I get the Higher Ed Responsive Websites Summit on-demand?

 Still have questions?
 Contact Karine Joly at email@example.com